fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 This document introduces a similar ICMP extension for Node Identification.
-It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address (e.g., a deployment in which all interfaces have IPv6 addresses and all nexthops are IPv6 nexthops, even for IPv4 routes).
+It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address (e.g., a deployment in which all interfaces have IPv6 addresses and all next-hops are IPv6 next-hops, even for IPv4 routes).

 --- middle